ablab/spades/README.md

 `--pe<#>-<or> `
     Orientation of reads for paired-end library number `<#>` (`<#>` = 1,2,..,9; `<or>` = "fr","rf","ff").
-    The default orientation for paired-end libraries is forward-reverse.
+    The default orientation for paired-end libraries is forward-reverse (`--> <--`).
 For example, to specify reverse-forward orientation for the second paired-end library, you should use the flag: `--pe2-rf `
+    Should not be confused with FR and RF strand-specificity for RNA-Seq data (see <a href="rnaspades_manual.html#sec2.3" target="_blank">rnaSPAdes manual</a>).

 **_Mate-pair libraries_**